-Marina, Dock & Jetty Decks
+FRP Grating for Marina, Dock & Jetty Decks

-For marine applications, Archatrak typically recommends the more open 1 ½” x 1 ½” ‘MacroMesh’ panels with a grit surface, ensuring that water drains away most rapidly.
-However ‘MidiMesh’ grating with ½” x ½” aperture is frequently used in high pedestrian traffic locations as it prevents smaller objects from falling through the mesh.
-The smaller holes also offer smooth movement for small wheeled trolleys, wheelchairs, prams, delivery trolleys etc. The smaller mesh size still allows plenty of sunlight to reach marine plants where the need to maintain a sound ecological marine system may be an important requirement.
+For most marine applications we typically recommend our ‘SpanTrak MacroMesh’ with an aperture size of 1 ¼” x 1 ¼”, thickness of 1 1/4″, and gritted finish.
+However, ‘SpanTrak MidiMesh’ grating with ½” x ½” aperture is frequently used in high pedestrian traffic locations as it prevents smaller objects from falling through the mesh.
+The smaller holes also offer smooth movement for small wheeled trolleys, wheelchairs, prams, delivery trolleys etc.

-The typical grating used for marine applications is our ‘MacroMesh’ with spacing of 1 1/2″ x 1 1/2″ between load bars, giving an aperture size of 1 1/4″ x 1 1/4″.
+Archatrak ‘MacroMesh’ is typically selected for marine applications with grid spacing of 1 1/2″ x 1 1/2″ between load bars, giving an aperture size of 1 1/4″ x 1 1/4″.

 A grit surface is normally supplied for all marine applications, ensuring excellent slip resistance in all weather conditions.

-Fiberglass Composition: Archatrak fiberglass grating panels are manufactured exclusively with pure isophthalic resins – lower cost polyester resins do not offer sufficient long term durability in harsh exterior conditions.
+Fiberglass Composition: Archatrak fiberglass grating panels are manufactured exclusively with pure isophthalic resins – lower cost polyester resins do not offer sufficient long-term durability in harsh exterior conditions.

 Grating panels use only aluminum hydroxide filler (not calcium carbonate) for maximum fire resistance (flame retardant and smoke suppression) and contain UV stabilizers.